epam/edp-install/docs/user-guide/add-autotest.md

     5. Type the necessary description in the **Description** field.

     6. In the **Autotest code language** field, select the Java code language with its framework (specify Java 8 or Java 11 to be used) and get the default Maven build tool OR add another code language.
-Selecting **Other** allows extending the default code languages and get the necessary build tool, for details, inspect the [Add Other Code Language](../operator-guide/add-other-code-language.md) section.
+Selecting **Other** allows extending the default code languages and get the necessary build tool.

       !!! note
           Using the **Create** strategy does not allow to customize the default code language set.